A Complete Guide - React useCallback Hook

 2. How does useCallback differ from useMemo?

-Answer: Both useCallback and useMemo are used for memoization in React, but they are used in different contexts:
+Both useCallback and useMemo are used for memoization in React, but they are used in different contexts:

-• useMemo is used to memoize any value, not just functions.
+useCallbackis specifically used to memoize functions.
+It takes a function and an array of dependencies, and returns a memoized version of the function that only changes if the dependencies have changed.useMemois used to memoize any value, not just functions.
 It takes a function that computes a value and an array of dependencies, and returns a memoized value that only changes if the dependencies change.

 3. How do I use useCallback to optimize performance?

-Answer: To optimize performance with useCallback, you should use it for callback functions that are passed to child components or functions that are expensive to create.
+To optimize performance with useCallback, you should use it for callback functions that are passed to child components or functions that are expensive to create.
 This prevents child components from re-rendering unnecessarily because they receive a new function reference on every parent render.
 Here's an example:

 import React, { useCallback } from 'react';